ucsb-cs8/w20/_lab/lab01.md

 python3 -m pytest convert.py
 ```

-You should see output like this.
+You should see output like what's shown below.
 It may be a little overwhelming at first, but don't let it intimidate you.
 Once you know what you are looking for, it is very easy to read.
 After the output, there is a guide to understanding it.

 ```text